ZebraRoy/ThreeKingdom/README.md

       ]
     ]
   },
+  "players": [ // the player of the game.
+Storing the game related data of the user
+    [
+      {
+        hp: 3, // the hp of the player
+        skills: [], // the skill
+        generals: [], // generals
+        gender: 'M', // gender: M, F, U
+        maxHp: 3, // max hp
+        region: -1 // enums of the region
+      }
+    ]
+  ],
   "gameState": 0, // the game state.
 WaitingPlayer -> StartGame -> Prepare -> Gaming -> EndGame
   "gameSetting": {
     "maxPlayer": 10, // the maximum number of player.
 May be able to modify by player in the future